numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

     heroku create tulpa-gen

-the `master` branch of the local repository is now deployed as a *heroku* app.
+the `master` branch of the local repository is now deployed on *heroku*

 a *heroku* app has two main components, a remote repository and a deployment URL. the remote repository is the code for the app to be served at the deployment URL